 Bicycle Suitability Map that is intended to serve as a reference for bicycling in Broward County.
 Whether you’re biking for exercise and health, for recreation, or, more and more commonly these days, to commute, safety is of utmost importance.
 Visit the

 Broward Metropolitan Planning Website, where you’ll find such information as a "Broward County Bicycle Suitability Map," "Defensive Driving" (tips for riding in traffic), "How and Where To Lock Your Bicycle," and an especially comprehensive section called "Bicycles Are Vehicles," which includes information on avoiding accidents, emergency maneuvers, Florida’s bicycle-safety laws, handling hazards, safety equipment, and traffic law highlights.

-The good news for local bikers is that more than a dozen county parks offer paths for recreational bicycling:
+The good news for local bikers is that more than a dozen Broward County parks offer paths for recreational bicycling:

 Hollywood North Beach Park

 Quiet Waters Park

 Tree Tops Park

 Vista View Park (Park closed as COVID-19 Specimen Collection Test site.)